-Content providers encounter situations where trying to make content conform to accessibility requirements might present challenges for them, despite best intentions and efforts.
-For example, when they are publishing large volumes of content, managing third-party content, and when they are adopting new technologies such as natural language interfaces and immersive environments.
-They then need to decide if they need to pull or not publish the content, versus seek more pragmatic approaches to address the situations.
-WCAG 3 and other resources from WAI, such as Planning and Managing Web Accessibility, have the goal to support content providers in such situations.
-However, we lack a shared understanding and common description of these situations across the different WAI groups.
-This makes some discussions less effective.
-Moreover, not all challenges can be resolved alone through technical standards and resources from WAI.
-Some challenges need to be addressed through accessibility policies that are not developed by WAI.
-For example, most accessibility policies, such as the Americans with Disabilities Act (ADA) and European Accessibility Act (EAA), include concepts around reasonable accommodation, undue burden, equivalent facilitation, and limitations on application.
-That is, we need to understand the context around the situations.
-Some of them are more technical in nature, and others are more policy related.
-Understanding this helps us approach the parts that fall within the scope of WAI.

 3. Approach and Structure

 This document provides a collection of situations where trying to make content accessible might present challenges for content providers.
 The intent is to identify common patterns across the different situations, and help form a shared understanding for them.
 This could contribute to the development of accessibility resources from WAI.
 This includes but is not limited to informing the development of the conformance model and provisions in WCAG 3.
 Another potential outcome could be WAI guidance with considerations for policy makers wanting to adopt WCAG.

 Each situation in this document is illustrated with one or more brief example scenario.
-Each situation also includes a high-level outline of:

-How technical standards might contribute to addressing the situation

-How guidance documents and tools that accompnay technical standards might contribute to addressing the situation (including advice to policy setting bodies)

-How accessibility policies might contribute to addressing the situation

 The situations and examples cover a broad range of sectors, including public, commercial, education, and more.
 However, they are not in any way exhaustive.
 The situations are also not mutually exclusive - multiple situations could be applicable to the same content at the same time.

 The situations and examples are not intended to cover the all too frequent instances where content providers fail to consider accessibility requirements, whether out of ignorance or negligence.
-These are real concerns that need to be addressed.
-They are simply outside the scope of this particular document.
+These are also real concerns that need to be addressed.
+But they are not the within the scope and purpose of this particular document.
 In this document we intentionally presume that content providers are doing their best to consider accessibility to the extent they reasonably can.

+NOTE: The working group does not agree (there is no consensus)

+on what should be done in each example

+whether what is stated as being done in each is sufficient

+what can be done (if anything) about each one in the technical standards

+what can't be done (for each one) in a standard and must be left to policymakers

+what we can do with regard to advising/encouraging/informing policymakers in each case (some of this is W3C controlled)

+The working group does agree (there is consensus) that all of these are real issues that cannot just be ignored.
+Some solution has to be found to address them either by a) clarifying that accessibility should still be required, more often, b) by finding some way to provide realistic outcomes for organizations or individuals experiencing them either through changes in the technical guidelines or through policy decisions by those using the technical guidelines.

 4. Key Terminology and Concepts